Morris County Park Commission

-The Morris County Park Commission (MCPC) is a board of commissioners that manages parks, facilities, and historic sites in Morris County, New Jersey.
+The Morris County Park Commission (MCPC) is a board of commissioners that manages parks, facilities, and historic sites in Morris County, in the U.S. state of New Jersey.

 It is the largest county park system in New Jersey.
 Russel Myers was its first Secretary-Director and Director, serving the system from 1955 until 1983.

 The MCPC provides the public with more than 20000 acres for recreational, leisure, and educational use.
-As of May 2022, it operates 38 facilities include outdoor parks, trails, a marina, an ice skating arena, a horse stable, a historical farm, and an operating mill.
+As of May 2022, it operates 38 facilities including outdoor parks, trails, a marina, an ice skating arena, a horse stable, a historical farm and an operating mill.

 History

-Morris County was not first of its kind nor unique.
-It likely followed in the footsteps of other local park commissions.
-For example, New York City's Central Park Commission was founded in 1856; Hudson County Park Commission was created in 1892; and the Essex County Park Commission was created in 1895.
+Morris County likely followed in the footsteps of other local park commissions.
+For example, New York City's Central Park Commission was founded in 1856; the Hudson County Park Commission was created in 1892; and the Essex County Park Commission was created in 1895.

 Circa 1955, the Morris County Planning board recommended the creation of a Park Commission to the Morris County Board of Chosen Freeholders.
 The goal of the commission was to provide attractive recreation areas, as well as aid traffic problems and protect limited water resources.
 Passage of a voter referendum in 1956 formally established a Morris County Park Commission, and this was reported upon in American City.
 Its first leader was Secretary-Director Russel W. Myers, a landscape architect.
 That year, the Garden Club of America announced an alliance with the Morris County Park Commission's mission of "acquiring land, preserving natural areas, [and] protecting watersheds and streams from pollution."